Elves: the Beautiful, the Terrible

 Men, for point of comparison, are like aliens to this world.
 Men are only incarnate in the Seen realm.
 So Men are not entirely of the world, and cannot impress on the world's matter as greatly as the Elves.
 Elves, though, are of this world perfectly and mimic it -- hence their physical resilience.

 This nature of being in both realms is less complicated than the nature of being bound only to one realm, as with Humans.
 The deviance of Humanity throw the Elvish and Dwarrow natures into contrast.
 Most important to consider are the methods of judgment and reasoning of the Elves.
 They are wholly different and incomprehensible to Men.
 Being of two realms, their Forms (or Souls/Minds), and therefore their Matter (or Body), are of a different kind than Humans.
 Their reasoning is a purely phenomenal affair -- their Reasoning is equivalent to Experience, as if Experience were experiencing itself; as if the passive observed were to be the active observer; there is no synthetic process of the mind and phenomena.
 It is an absolute and objective Reasoning.
 But Elves can still be incorrect about matters -- though it is impossible to say how.
 In a conversation between an Elf and Human, this manifests itself only when the topic turns towards more high minded and intellectual topics.
 A Human finds that they cannot understand what the other person is saying.
-But when they split ways, they find that they understood everything perfectly, not in their terms, words, or even reason, but rather intuitively; it was understood at the heart, though they couldn't describe it.
+But when they split ways, they find that they understood everything perfectly, not in their terms, words, or even reason, but rather at the heart; it was understood not intellectually or even intuitively, and any actions derived from the speech are dreamlike and hardly understood by even their actors.
+It was as if a cloud had descended over their eyes and mind and had led and advised them towards actions mysterious and shadowed.
 This strange experience is explained that, as one asks more difficult questions, one begins to approach infinitely closer to the point of requiring the mind to have infinite and intuitive knowledge -- that is, one grows closer to requiring pure spirit.
 And Elvish spirits are different from Humans.
 They cannot communicate face to face.